luiscastilho/dungeoneering/docs/index.md

 <a class="lightbox" href="images/screenshot.png" title="dungeoneering screenshot"><img src="images/screenshot.png" alt="dungeoneering screenshot"/></a>

 The main goal here is to make an application with all the basic features needed to run a tabletop RPG session.
-It should be easy to install, setup, and run and should have a minimalistic, intuitive, and hopefully pretty user interface.
+It should be easy to install, set up, and run and should have a minimalistic, intuitive, and hopefully pretty user interface.